ksamuk/pixy/docs/examples.rst

 Using a sites file to limit calculations to specific sites
 ----------------

-With a list of 4-fold degenerate sites, this could be used to obtain 4-fold degenerate pi.
+Sites files define individual sites that will be included in the calculations.
+This can be used to obtain 4-fold degenerate pi, or statistics for particular classes of genomic elements (genes, introns, etc.).

 .. code:: console